777arc/textbook/content/filters.rst

 Filter Implementation
 *************************

 We aren't going to dive too deeply into the implementation of filters.
-Rather, I focus on filter design (you can find read-to-use implementations in any programming language anyway).
+Rather, I focus on filter design (you can find ready-to-use implementations in any programming language anyway).
 For now, here is one take-away:  to filter a signal with an FIR filter, you simply convolve the impulse response (the array of taps) with the input signal.
 (Don't worry, a later section explains convolution.)
 In the discrete world we use a discrete convolution (example below).
 The triangles labeled as b's are the taps.
 In the flowchart, the squares labeled :math:`z^{-1}` above the triangles signify to delay by one time step.

 .. image:: ../_static/discrete_convolution.png
    :scale: 80 %